SECURITY RISK MANAGEMENT

 The “continuum of Prevent – Respond – Recover – Continue Operations” deserves a serious looking into.
 Over time, large public organizations, complex as they are with a number of unrelated business units may often grow into vertical silos.
 These are functional structures based on their operational needs.
 They often result in stand-alone units with very limited integration due to the challenges inherent to such systems.

 Therefore the concept of pulling Stakeholders together to coordinate once in a while – while sometimes valid – does not always achieve integration.
-This concept is used by a number of Municipalities we benchmarked in the last few years.
+This concept is used by a number of institutions we benchmarked in the last few years.
 The results have been less than convincing.
 In essence, stakeholders retain the full authority of their area and no leadership can enforce a mandated cooperation leaving the outcomes uncertain and largely unpredictable.

 Thus having the “continuum” referred to above residing in one area may improve the odds of integration, resulting in a greater Security Situational Awareness Level. ( This is a conceptual model we have defined very clearly and published about in columns that appeared in Municipal World and Canadian Security Magazine )